-Universal Owner’s founder has long seen climate change and environmental degradation as the primary threat to human security in the 21st century.
+Universal Owner’s founder, Thomas O'Neill, has long seen climate change and environmental degradation as the primary threat to human security in the 21st century.
 His passion is trying to find and change systemically important pivot points in the business system that inform both government policy and behaviour of companies in the real economy.
-In 2015, he co-founded InfluenceMap to produce the world’s first system to analyse and challenge corporate lobbying on climate policy- the primary obstacle to an effective governmental response.
+In 2015, he co-founded InfluenceMap to produce the world’s first system to analyse and challenge corporate lobbying on climate policy — the primary obstacle to an effective governmental response.

-Working with institutional investors, he found they had a tremendous - and often underutilised - authority over the corporations they own; companies that are responsible for the majority of the world’s production and pollution.
-In 2019, Thomas launched the FinanceMap platform which pioneered the first external analysis on the robustness of investors’ corporate engagement programs, which had a significant impact on many of the world’s biggest asset managers.
+Working with institutional investors, he found they had a tremendous — and often under-utilised— authority over the corporations they own.
+Many of the companies they have influence over are responsible for the majority of the world’s production and pollution.
+In 2019, Thomas launched the FinanceMap platform, which pioneered the first external analysis on the robustness of investors’ corporate engagement programs, in turn having a significant impact on many of the world’s biggest asset managers.

 Why the Universal Owner name?